-We use this recoded variable for analyses at both the page- and subject- levels.
+We use this recoded variable for analyses at both the page-

+and subject- levels.
 At the page level, continued listening is a binary variable.
-Across all pages, children moved on immediately 29% of the time, and listened to all five additional repetitions less than 2% of the time (on just five individual storybook pages).
-At the subject level, we analyze continued listening in terms of the proportion of pages on which a child continued listening (range = 0-1 M = 0.71 [0.64, 0.78]).
-Approximately half of all children (N = 24; 52%) continued listening on at least five out of the six total pages of the story.
+Across all pages, children moved on immediately 29% of the time, and listened to all five additional repetitions less than 2% of the time (just 5 individual storybook pages).
+At the subject level, we analyze continued listening in terms of the proportion of pages on which a child continued listening (range = 0 - 1 M = 0.71 [0.64, 0.78]).Approximately half of all children (N = 24; 52%) continued listening on at least 5 out of the 6 total pages of the story.
 We take this measure to reflect a child's ongoing attention to the speech, or their sustained appetite for hearing more of it.
-Conversely, we can think of preschoolers' probability of "moving on" from a storybook page in the present paradigm as analogous to infants' probability of looking away in previous research, interpreted minimally as a loss of interest in the stimulus (Rankin et al. 2009), and more richly as an active decision to re-allocate cognitive resources away from it (Kidd and Hayden 2015).
+Conversely, we can think of preschoolers' probability of 'moving on' from a storybook page in the present paradigm as analogous to infants' probability of looking away in previous research, interpreted minimally as a loss of interest in the stimulus (Rankin et al., 2009), and more richly as an active decision to reallocate cognitive resources away from it (Kidd & Hayden, 2015)).

-2.3.1.2 | Gaze to the Illustration vs. Distractor.
-For a more granular view of children's attention while listening to the story, we analyze continuous measures of children's gaze to the two equal-sized AOIs that we defined on the eyetracking display: the ILLUSTRATION and the DISTRACTOR.
+Gaze to the Illustration vs. Distractor For a more granular view of children's attention while listening to the story, we analyze continuous measures of children's gaze to the two equal-sized AOIs we defined on the eyetracking display: the ILLUSTRATION and the DISTRACTOR.

-2.3.1.2.1 | Net Gaze Duration.
-A child's net gaze duration to a given AOI reflects the total time (in milliseconds)5 during which their gaze was both detectable by the eyetracker and fixated on that AOI.
+Net Gaze Duration A child's net gaze duration to a given AOI reflects the total time (in ms) during which a child's gaze was both detectable by the eyetracker and fixated on that AOI.
 Thus, this measure combines information about the distribution of a child's attention during the story (i.e., between AOIs) and the overall length of their exposure to the story.
-At the page level, each child contributed 12 net gaze durations: one value for each of the two AOIs, on each of the six storybook pages (ILLUSTRATION: range = 0-62.78s, M = 15.42 [14.38, 16.44]; DISTRACTOR: range = 0-24.51s, M = 6.59 [6.12, 7.04]).
-When analyzing net gaze durations at the subject level, we sum gaze durations to the ILLUSTRATION across pages, and take a child's total ILLUSTRATION gaze duration as a global index of their attention to the speech (range = 27.38-148.47s, M = 90.09 [82.30, 97.92]; total DISTRACTOR gaze duration: range = 14.11-73.11s, M =39.54 [35.79, 43.47]).
+At the page level, each child contributed twelve net gaze durations: one value for each of the two AOIs, on each of the six storybook pages (ILLUSTRATION: range = 0 - 62.78s, M =15.42 [14.38, 16.44]; DISTRACTOR: range = 0 - 24.51s, M = 6.59 [6.12, 7.04]).
+When analyzing net gaze durations at the subject level, we sum gaze durations to the ILLUSTRA-TION across pages, and take a child's total ILLUSTRATION gaze duration as a global index of their attention to the speech (range = 27.38 - 148.47s, M = 90.09 [82.30, 97.92]; total DISTRACTOR gaze duration: range = 14.11 - 73.11s, M = 39.54 [35.79, 43.47]).

-2.3.1.2.2 | Proportion Gaze Duration.
-A child's proportion gaze duration for a given AOI represents their gaze to that AOI as a proportion of their gaze across the entire display.
-This measure narrows in on the relative share of children's visual attention devoted to each AOI (ILLUSTRATION: range = 0-0.86, M=0.47 [0.45, 0.50]; DISTRACTOR: range = 0-0.94, M=0.35 [0.33, 0.38]), irrespective of overall duration.
-For a page-level index of attention to the story, we analyze children's proportion gaze durations specifically to the ILLUSTRATION.
-We average this value across pages for a subject-level metric (mean ILLUSTRATION proportion gaze duration: range = 0.18-0.71, M=0.47 [0.43, 0.51]; mean DISTRACTOR proportion gaze duration: range = 0.07-0.77, M=0.35 [0.31, 0.40]).
+Proportion Gaze Duration A child's proportion gaze duration for a given AOI represents their gaze to that AOI as a proportion of their gaze across the entire display.
+This measure narrows in on the relative share of children's visual attention devoted to each AOI (ILLUSTRATION: range = 0 - 0.86, M = 0.47 [0.45, 0.50]; DISTRACTOR: range = 0 - 0.94, M = 0.35 [0.33, 0.38]), irrespective of overall duration.
+As